 Laura loves writing comedies about fed-up women on the lowest rung of life's ladder who find surprising ways to challenge the patriarchy.

-BODICE RIPPERS is available as an audio drama proof-of-concept upon request..
+BODICE RIPPERS is available as an audio drama proof of concept upon request.

 After writing a modern, female Robin Hood workplace half-hour comedy, STORM THE CASTLE, Laura is currently writing a witch and vampire comedy feature, BLOOD SISTERS.